-- Identify and manage underlying issues that trigger self-injuring behavior
+- Identify and manage underlying issues that trigger self-injury.

 Several types of individual psychotherapy may be helpful, such as:

-- Dialectical behavior therapy, a type of CBT that teaches behavioral skills to help you tolerate distress, manage or regulate your emotions, and improve your relationships with others
+- Dialectical behavior therapy, a type of CBT that teaches behavioral skills to help you handle distress, manage or regulate your emotions, and improve your relationships with others.

-- Mindfulness-based therapies, which help you live in the present, appropriately perceive the thoughts and actions of those around you to reduce your anxiety and depression, and improve your general well-being
+- Mindfulness-based therapies, which help you live in the present and cope with difficult emotions and negative thoughts.
+These can help reduce anxiety and depression and improve your general well-being.

-In addition to individual therapy sessions, family therapy or group therapy also may be recommended.
+In addition to individual therapy sessions, your provider may recommend family therapy or group therapy.

 Lifestyle and home remedies